billvb/billvb.github.io/index.md

 </span>

 <span class="read_more_content">
 In 2013 I also became a member of the tech team at Nextility, a rapidly-growing energy-services startup located in DC, where I spend a few days each week.
-My work there has included the development of SCADA systems for solar hardware and a framework to collect and normalize daily pricing data from mjaor East Coast gas and electricity utilities, which is one of the key ingredients for enabling our brokerage line-of-business.
+My work there has included the development of SCADA systems for solar hardware and a framework to collect and normalize daily pricing data from major East Coast gas and electricity utilities, which is one of the key ingredients for enabling our brokerage line-of-business.
 </span>

 <span class="read_more_content">